REPORTS TO: Associate Director, Development & Information Management

-About the Position:
+About the Role:

-- Maximize usage and administer MRA’s database, Salesforce and assist with data entry, cleaning, management and reporting;
+- Maximize usage and administer MRA’s database - Salesforce, and assist with data entry, cleaning, management and reporting;

 - Perform research on prospects and donors;